 The Company is involved in various lawsuits arising from time to time that the Company considers ordinary routine litigation incidental to its business.
 Amounts accrued for litigation matters represent the anticipated costs (damages and/or settlement amounts) in connection with pending litigation and claims and related anticipated legal fees for defending such actions.
 The costs are accrued when it is both probable that a liability has been incurred and the amount can be reasonably estimated.
 The accruals are based upon the Company's assessment, after consultation with counsel (if deemed appropriate), of probable loss based on the facts and circumstances of each case, the legal issues involved, the nature of the claim made, the nature of the damages sought and any relevant information about the plaintiffs and other significant factors that vary by case.
 When it is not possible to estimate a specific expected cost to be incurred, the Company evaluates the range of probable loss and records the minimum end of the range.
-The Company believes that anticipated probable costs of litigation matters have been adequately reserved to the extent determinable.
 Based on current information, the Company believes that the ultimate conclusion of the various pending litigations of the Company, in the aggregate, will not have a material adverse effect on the Company's consolidated financial position, results of operations or cash flows.